avansp/old-jekyll-avansp.github.io/_posts/2016-01-03-understanding-XNAT-pipeline.md

 </parameter>
 {% endhighlight %}

+## The parameters you get

+These are parameters that you will automatically have when you run a pipeline:
+{% highlight xml %}
+id           : accession ID (experiment ID) host         : URI to your XNAT server user         : username that runs the pipeline u            : identical with user pwd          : user password label        : image session label project      : project name mailhost     : hostname of the mail server userfullname : user full name builddir     : path to build directory that you can use xnatserver   : the title name of your XNAT server adminemail   : administrator email address useremail    : user email address workflowid   : not sure its purpose
+{% endhighlight %}

 [^1]: You can store your pipelines in any location as long as the user that runs XNAT -- *usually tomcat* -- owns it.
 [^2]: If you open `PIPELINE_HOME/catalog/pipeline-tools/GenericCommand.xml` you can find that the actual script is located at `PIPELINE_HOME/bin/GenericCommand.sh`